bolokoz/bolokoz.github.io/README.md

   - Tile image is too bright and text is hard to read

-- Improvements taken from [bettermotherfuckingwebsite](bettermotherfuckingwebsite.com).
+- Improvements inspired from [bettermotherfuckingwebsite](bettermotherfuckingwebsite.com).
 The sass files from this template are so huge.
 I'm regretting not starting with a simpler design.
 I don't even know where to change the values.
   - Make 60-80 characters long lines. (max-width?)
   - Increase font size
   - Line height?